ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

   - Jordi: Direction 2 is not ideal.
 WG is the right WG to attack the important problem of application-network integration.
 Not optimal from architecture or engieering.
 For the next decade, one mission is to build edge cloud infrastructure.
 To do a really good job, we really need visibility (where is compute, networking) to the infrastructure.
 Homework: (1) work on the proposal level; to work on the edge services draft, to position the compute the draft for ALTO, and also the performance metrics draft; (2) Fujitsu puts a security draft, to have security in the new charter.
 Work offline, w/ Luis and others.
 Sabine two questions: (1) What is the take, by the Fujitsu team, on the security considerations on all recent related documents/RFCs?
 Ayoub: So far not bottom up, can discuss more.
 Take a look at risks at the RFC security sections, what can be extended/analyzed.
 Motoyoshi: if a new architecture (e.g., edge cloud) comes, what are the security concerns?
   - Schedule a meeting w/ Sabine, Luis and Jordi on compute/edge.
   - Bring some visbility to the WG.
 Sabine can summarize the comments to the WG mailing list.
+  - Ayoub/Sabine: Wednesday 9:00-9:30 am meeting.
+- Energy efficiency: Sabine considers this crucial.
+Roland: Many efforts on energy in DT operations.
+Although each piece can be small, they together can make a difference.

 **IETF, ALTO Meeting: May 23th, 2023**